Genivia/RE-flex/doc/index.md

 It is an error to construct an empty character class by subtraction or by intersection, for example `[a&&[b]]` is invalid.

 Bracket lists may contain ASCII and Unicode \ref reflex-pattern-cat.

-To add Unicode character categories and UTF-8 characters to bracket lists
-\ref reflex-pattern-unicode should be enabled.
+To add Unicode character categories and wide characters (encoded in UTF-8) to bracket lists \ref reflex-pattern-unicode should be enabled.

 An inverted Unicode character class is constructed by subtracting the character class from the Unicode range U+0000 to U+D7FF and U+E000 to U+10FFFF.